 Christmas Heliconia Facts

-- The gorgeous Christmas Heliconia derives its name from its appearance and time of blooming.
+- First of all, the quite gorgeous Christmas Heliconia derives its name from its appearance and time of blooming.
 This amazing fact holds true due to one of those coincidences that sometimes occur in Nature.
 That’s because this unique botanical beauty typically blooms around the Christmas season.

-- The IUCN also recently classified the Christmas Heliconia on its Red List of Threatened Species.
+- Rather unfortunately, however, the IUCN also recently listed the Christmas Heliconia on its Red List of Threatened Species.
 There, this plant classifies as Vulnerable.
-This unfortunate status occurs due to the fact that most of its natural habitat has been converted to farmland.
+This unfortunate status occurs due to the fact that most of its natural habitat has now been converted by humans to farmland.

-- The species now appears to be rather rare in the wild.
+- Furthermore, the species now appears to also be quite rare in the wild in its endemic range.
 However, it also remains extremely popular in many portions of the world as a garden or ornamental plant.
 Therefore, for the moment, the future of the species seems fairly bright.

 - We sincerely hope that its popularity serves to prevent its complete extinction as a species.
-However, fears also exist that the species will soon be extinct in its natural environment.
+However, fears also exist that the species will soon become extinct in its natural environment.
 There, it faces several dangers.
 But the primary threats it faces there include habitat loss and climate change.

 Christmas Heliconia Distribution, Habitat, and Ecology

-In its native environment, the plant also typically inhabits regions of the lush tropical forest.
+As one might expect, within its native environment, the plant typically inhabits regions of the lush tropical forest.
 It also bears one trait in common with many closely related species.
-That’s because this marvelous Angiosperm variety grows best in the warm, moist conditions there.
+That’s because this marvelous Angiosperm variety grows best in the primarily warm, moist conditions found there.

 Yet, to the astonishment of some, many individual plants often appear to be rather adaptable to highly variable conditions.
-That’s because most specimens observed also grow well in either full sun or shade.
-The majority of plants produce the now famous flowers, regardless of the region it grows in.
+That’s because most specimens observed also grow well in either full sun or moderate shade.
+Further, the majority of plants produce the now famous flowers, regardless of the region it grows in.